 Chapter 2: Remediation at the age of streaming

 Chapter 3: Historical transformation of music containers

 Chapter 6: Conclusion

 Onur SesigĂĽr is Assistant Professor in the Faculty of Arts and Design at Beykoz University, Turkey, with a background in music and sound production.
-Throughout his teenage years he had wasted his lunch money on music CDs.
-This book is one of the outcomes of his contemplations on why he had done so.
+Throughout his teenage years he wasted his lunch money on music CDs.
+This book is one of the outcomes of his contemplations on why he did so.